 Sickness and absence because of long COVID

-For some people, coronavirus (COVID-19) can cause symptoms that last weeks or months after the infection.
-This can be called 'post-COVID-19 syndrome', 'long-tail COVID' or 'long COVID'.
+For some people, coronavirus (COVID-19) can cause symptoms that last for a long time after the infection.
+This is called 'post-COVID-19 syndrome' or 'long COVID'.

-Long COVID symptoms could affect someone's ability to work or cause them to take sickness absence.
+This means it can affect someone's ability to work or cause them to take time off sick.

 Find out more from the NHS about: